Amsterdam to Istanbul by Bike Through 12 Countries

 Traffic: Istanbul traffic is aggressive.
 Early morning arrival reduces stress.
 Alternatively, transit options exist to skip the final suburban grind.

-Celebration: Reaching the Bosphorus—the boundary between Europe and Asia—completes something significant.
+Celebration: Reaching the Bosphorus – the boundary between Europe and Asia – completes something significant.
 Give yourself time to appreciate the arrival before starting the next thing.
+I sat on the waterfront for two hours just watching boats pass.

 Return Options